 - High blood pressure

 Is Alcohol a Depressant?

+Technically, pharmacologists classify it as a depressant, although the amount you consume largely determines its effects.
 There’s a lot of confusion surrounding how to categorize alcohol.
-As such, many people continue wondering is alcohol a depressant or stimulant.
-Technically, pharmacologists classify it as depressant, although the amount you consume largely determines its effects.
+Many people continue wondering is alcohol a depressant or stimulant.

 While using alcohol in moderation, you’ll likely notice many of the “feel good” benefits.
 However, if you drink in excess, you’ll notice you become sluggish or lethargic.
 This is why you feel terrible after drinking in excess.
 However, you may notice fewer consequences after merely consuming one or two drinks.

 So, is alcohol a depressant or a stimulant?

 Alcohol is indeed a depressant.
 Depressants are a class of drugs that restrict the function of the central nervous system (CNS).
 Alcohol impairs and slows both physical and psychological activity.
 Drugs that also fall into the depressant category are sedatives, tranquilizers and anesthetics.
 CNS depressants reduce brain activity and awareness by blocking messages from nerve receptors to the brain.
 This slow-down and block alters the user’s judgments, perceptions, movements, emotions, and senses.
 When under the influence of a depressant, the person at hand becomes immediately more vulnerable to many health risks, as well as unintentional injury and death.

 Alcohol is a pleasurable substance.
 Therefore, it comes with a high propensity for abuse.
 Perhaps you first began using socially and now find yourself consuming the drug on a daily basis.
 It’s possible to feel like you can’t function without the drug.
 If this is the case, you likely have an addiction.
 It’s time to seek help from a qualified addiction treatment facility.